Welcome to the City of Grayling’s Utility Billing Department

 City of Grayling's current water/sewer rate schedule.

-If payment is received after 4:30 PM on the billing due date a 10% penalty or minimum of $10.00 will be automatically applied.
+If payment is received after 4:30 pm on the billing due date, a 10% penalty or minimum of $10.00 will be automatically applied.
 Water/Sewer Late Fee Policy.
 Please note that failure to receive your bill does not waive the past due penalty.
 The City does not accept postmarks.

 Water Shut off

-Water will be shut off if not received before 4:30 PM the day before the Shut off date, a non-payment fee will automatically be charged $80.00 and the account must be paid in full before water can be re-connected.
-Water shut offs must be paid by 3:00 pm for reconnection on the same day or an additional fee of $90.00 will be charged for overtime to have the water turned back on the same day once the account is paid in full.
+Water will be shut off if payment is not received before 4:30 pm the day before the shut-off date listed on your bill.
+The non-payment fee of $80.00 will automatically be applied to the account and the balance must be paid in full before water can be restored.
+Water shut-offs must be paid by 3:00 pm for reconnection on the same day or an additional fee of $90.00 will be charged for after hours overtime to have the water turned back on.
 View our Water shut off policy.

 Several Options to Pay your Water / Sewer Bill

-Online, Visit the Utility Billing Online Payment Website to pay your water and sewer bill online. **Please note there is an added fee to do this, charged by the service provider.
+- Online, Visit the Utility Billing Online Payment Website to pay your water/sewer bill. **Please note there is an added fee to do this, charged by the service provider.

-Residents may also call GovPay to pay their bills 1-888-604-7888, and a fee for that service will also be charged according to GovPays fee schedule.
+- Residents may also call AllPaid to pay their bills 1-888-604-7888, a fee for that service will also be charged according to AllPaid fee schedule.

-The City cannot accept credit card payments over the phone for fraud purposes.
+*The City DOES NOT accept credit card payments over the phone for security purposes.

 Mail payments to:

-You are able to set up an account and view your usage and payment history by selecting the button below:
+You are able to set up an account to view your account balance, usage and payment history by selecting the button below:

 Online Electronic Billing